Tungetyt/plot-prospector/README.md

 # Prerequisites

+- git
 - docker
-- git
+- pnpm (for development)

 # Getting started

+All operations and commands should be done/run in root folder

-1. Create .env file in root folder with the content below:
+1. Create .env file with the content below:

    ```
    #Google